oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/14-encrypted-db-upg-conv/encrypted-db-upg-conv.md

     </copy>
     ```

-    * Notice how AutoUpgrade starts by loading its keystore.
-    * The keystore is found in the location defined by `global.keystore`.

     <details>
     <summary>*click to see the output*</summary>
     ``` text
     AutoUpgrade 24.4.240426 launched with default internal options Processing config file ...
-    Loading AutoUpgrade keystore
-    AutoUpgrade keystore was successfully loaded
     +--------------------------------+
     | Starting AutoUpgrade execution |
     +--------------------------------+